 The Smother Method: Spring

-Use the summer sun, and resulting heat, to kill weeds in an area before planting grass.
+Use the summer sun, and resulting heat, to kill weeds before planting grass seed or laying sod in the area.
 Start in late spring or early summer and leave the plastic in place for four to six weeks.
 If it's overcast, or if you live in a cool climate, leave the plastic down for eight weeks to make sure the soil gets hot enough.
 By late summer or fall, the area will be ready to plant.

 Things You'll Need